Elevation: 7,333 ft

 North Gully, Class 2 by Margo Mandella

 Continue up the steep ramp heading for the saddle between the high points.
 At the saddle, turn west and climb up a short section of easy rock to reach the true summit.
-From here, easily enjoy views of the Arco Hills, King Mountain, Arco Peak, Big Southern Butte, Lost River Mountains, Snake River Plain, and the east end of the Boulder Mountains.
+From the top, enjoy views of the Arco Hills, King Mountain, Arco Peak, Big Southern Butte, the Lost River Mountains, the Snake River Plain, and the East End of the Boulder Mountains.

 North Ridge, Class 2+ by Livingston Douglas

 Same as set forth above

 From the cattle guard, find a weak 2-track road heading S. Hike up this road.
 It soon reaches a cattle gate/fence with a long rectangular cistern nearby.
 There are now two roads to choose from.
 One heads R/W on the outside of the cattle fence.
 The other [weaker] 2-track road goes through the gate and bends SW soon after.
 The correct road is the weak one that goes THROUGH the cattle gate.
 Follow that road.
 It soon gets much better and easier to follow.

 The old road soon bends SW and is now heading directly at the base of the North Ridge of Peak 7333.
 You will pass two cattle cisterns on this adventuresome road hike.
 Cistern #1 is round, small, and metal.
 Cistern #2 is round, large, metal, and full of water.
 Just after passing Cistern #2, the road drops a little to cross a gully and starts heading NW, away from Peak 7333.
 Leave the road here.
-Do a cross-country scramble through relatively easy sagebrush, aiming for the wide, gentle toe of the North Ridge (it’s more of a face/slope here than a well-defined ridge).
+Do a cross-country scramble through relatively easy sagebrush, aiming for the wide, gentle toe of the North Ridge.
+The North Ridge is more of a face/slope here than a well-defined ridge.